 In addition to practicing law, Edmund teaches Appellate Practice and Procedure at Vanderbilt Law School and is a frequent speaker on appellate and brief-writing issues.
 Edmund has served as chair of the Tennessee Bar Association’s Appellate Practice Section.
 He also proudly devotes a significant amount of time each year to representing indigent clients in appellate matters on a pro bono basis.

 Prior to joining Bradley, Edmund worked as an appellate lawyer at Mayer Brown in Washington, D.C.
-He also served as Deputy General Counsel to Kentucky Governor Steven L. Beshear, representing the Governor in federal and state courts and helping coordinate executive-branch litigation.
+He also served as deputy general counsel to Gov. Steven L. Beshear, representing the Kentucky governor in federal and state courts and helping coordinate executive branch litigation.

 A Fulbright and Truman Scholar, Edmund clerked for two judges on the U.S. Court of Appeals for the Sixth Circuit: Judges Jane B. Stranch and Boyce F. Martin, Jr.